konradws/SatConn/README.md

 # SatConn
 Research tools for connectivity-related problems of Boolean satisfiability

 This software was written as part of the research for my PhD thesis "Connectivity of Boolean Satisfiability" in theoretical computer science at the university of Hannover, Germany.
+See http://arxiv.org/abs/1510.06700.

 After downloading the complete repository, the folder can be opened resp. imported in Netbeans or Eclipse as a project.
 The most useful functions are declared public and equipped with Javadoc comments, where helpful.
 The main-functions provide usage examples and can be executed by running the respective file.